dxw/playbook/_guides/guide-to-wellbeing-at-dxw.md

 * Support through the [Access to work](https://www.gov.uk/access-to-work) grant scheme for those with a disability or eligible health condition.
 * [Flexible working options](https://playbook.dxw.com/#flexible-working) such as change of working pattern, hours or role/project, access to local hot desking and maintaining remote working, to support changing needs.

-### Mental and Physical Health Support at a time of challenge or crisis
+## Mental and physical health support at a time of challenge or crisis

 Sometimes our lives both inside and outside of work can be challenging, and many of us will experience poor mental or physical health for any number of reasons.